Tina Armstrong

 Tina Armstrong (ティナ・アームストロング, Tina Āmusutorongu) is a character in the Dead or Alive fighting game series by Koei Tecmo.
-Originally conceived as a tropical "deadly dancer" character by lead developer Tomonobu Itagaki, she was later changed to a professional wrestler due to the development team's love for the sport.
+Introduced in Dead or Alive, she was originally conceived as a tropical "deadly dancer" character by lead developer Tomonobu Itagaki, but was later changed to a professional wrestler due to the development team's love for the sport.
 The daughter of fellow character Bass Armstrong, he wants her to follow in his footsteps as a wrestler, but she has ambitions to be a model, actress and rock star, much to his dismay.
 Through the course of the franchise, she has been voiced by Mami Koyama, Yūko Nagashima and Kate Higgins.

 Since her debut Tina has been very popular, praised for her character's physical beauty and her personality, most heavily by Asian media outlets.
 Additional praise has been given to her relationship with Bass, but also how well her character background such as being a model works with titles such as the Dead or Alive Xtreme series.
 She has also been cited as a positive example of a female character in literary sources and seen as a partial response to a growing female gaming demographic.
 Other publications have derided the series' emphasis on sex appeal through her, seeing her as an example of the sexualization of women in video games.